 Other features that can attract buyers are items still under warranty, such as the roof, and energy efficient materials and appliances.
 Savvy shoppers are starting to put a priority on these items.

 Buying a brand new home has a lot of benefits.
-And once you close, you can enjoy adding personal touches to make it your own.
+You can enjoy adding personal touches to make it your own after you close.